louisnass/louisnass.github.io/index.md

 ## About me:

-My name is Louis Nass, I am a research assistant pursuing my doctorate in Applied Mathematics at Tulane University.
+My name is Louis Nass, I am a Research Assistant pursuing my Doctorate in Applied Mathematics at Tulane University (Roll wave!).

-I am from Wisconsin and received my Bachelor's in Science at Marquette University (Ring out ahoya!)
+I am from Wisconsin and received my Bachelor's of Science in Mathematics at Marquette University (Ring out ahoya!).

 My academic interests include a variety of topics such as:
 * Ordinary/partial differential equations